 Usage of the baby name Garfield

 According to the SSA data, the name Garfield was the 111th most popular baby name in the U.S in 1880.
-It rose even higher the next year — no doubt because James A. Garfield was the winner of the election, though perhaps also because he was assassinated in September — a mere 6 months after being sworn in.
+It rose even higher the next year — no doubt because James Abram Garfield was the winner of the election, though perhaps also because he was assassinated in September — a mere 6 months after being sworn in.
 After that, the name saw a steep drop in usage.

-Boys named Garfield, SSAPeople named Garfield, SSDI
+Boys named Garfield, SSAPeople with the first name Garfield, SSDI

 188349 (rank: 222nd)48